ha7ilm/ha7ilm.github.io/_posts/2016-06-23-hpsdrtool.md

 samp_rate=192000
 ```

+You might also use the script to record the I/Q samples from HPSDR to a file.

-This is how it looks like in OpenWebRX:
+This is how `hpsdrtool` works with OpenWebRX:

 <img src="/images/hpsdr1.png" style="max-width: 100%" />

 <img src="/images/hpsdr2.png" style="max-width: 100%" />